 About this review

-We are carrying out a Community Governance Review (CGR) of the six unparished areas of Tunbridge Wells.
+We are carrying out a Community Governance Review (CGR) to find out if new parish or town councils should be created to represent the six unparished areas of Tunbridge Wells.

 An unparished area is one that is not represented by a parish or town council.
 Instead, all council services are delivered directly by either Tunbridge Wells Borough Council or Kent County Council.